 Overall, the aerodynamic drag doesn’t hurt the more boxy RAV4 as much as the sleeker Altima.

-7. Don’t be picky on gas: We typically recommend using Top Tier gas—that is, gas that is held to a higher standard through the voluntary participation of numerous gas station brands, including BP, Exxon, and Shell.
-But there are many familiar brands that do not have Top Tier gas.
-That said, during a shortage, there is no reason to hesitate to use whatever brand of gas is convenient and competitively priced.
-The detergents in Top Tier gas can eventually clean any engine deposits that may accumulate when gas is more readily available.
+7. Buy good-quality gas.
+We typically recommend using Top Tier gas—that is, gas that is held to a higher standard through the voluntary participation of numerous gas station brands, including Chevron, Costco, Exxon, Mobil, and Shell.
+Beware that many familiar brands do not have Top Tier gas.
+The goal is to feed your car good-quality gas whenever possible, but it is fair to be flexible during a shortage or when traveling.
+The detergents in Top Tier gas can eventually clean any engine deposits that may accumulate when good-quality gas is more readily available.

 8. Skip the premium.
 Save money and skip premium gas unless it is “required.”
 This is indicated on the fuel filler door.
 Many cars list “recommended,” which means it is optional.
 If there is only midgrade or premium fuel available, this will work fine in a car that is rated for regular gasoline.